liruqi/weiqi/README.md

 $ ./gulp.sh
 ```

+After this the server will listen on http://localhost:8000 by default.

 Rooms
 -----
 Initially the database will be empty, meaning that there are no rooms.
 To create a new default chat room: